 Introducing empathetic best practices may increase the average call time in your center, but the time is worth it if your company is retaining customers and solving more problems on the first call.

 Knowledgeable employees and problem solvers can jump into action when faced with an issue and work to resolve it.
-While you can’t account for every problem that comes through your call center, you can identify the most common issues and how teams can solve them.
+While you can’t account for every problem that comes through your call center, you can identify the most common issues and how teams can overcome common objections.